Celebrating 30 Years - Making a Difference. Established 1984

 In February of 1984 Judith A. Zarend, CEO, began her career in mental health when she was hired by Project Transition at Ypsilanti State Psychiatric Hospital (YRPH) via a contract with the Jackson-Hillsdale Community Mental Health Board, (JHCMHB) (now renamed LifeWays).
 She began establishing social recreational groups for individuals diagnosed with a severe and persistent mental illness who were being released back into the community from the state hospital.
-After a year of successful groups, the Director of JHCMHB, James O’Brian, suggested that Judi start her own business and contract directly with his board.
-Judi first established a Doing Business As (DBA) advisory board, and they assisted her with her journey into the corporate world.
-Segue incorporated as a 501(c)3 on November 15, 1985 and the voyage into mental health treatment began.
+After a year of successful groups, the then Director of JHCMHB, James O’Brian, suggested that she start her own business and contract directly with them.
+Judi established a Doing Business As (DBA) advisory board, and they assisted her with her journey into the non-profit corporate world.
+Segue incorporated as a 501(c)3 on November 15, 1985.

 Assertive Community Treatment

 In September of 1986, there were not any outpatient programs providing intensive services that were designed to effectively treat adults diagnosed with a severe and persistent mental illness.
-Hospitalizations were frequent.
-With determination and perseverance, Segue became the proud parent of Assertive Community Treatment (ACT) in Jackson County.
+Hospitalizations were frequent and considered the norm.
+With determination and perseverance, Segue became the proud parent of Assertive Community Treatment (ACT) in Jackson County called “IMPACT”.
 The success of the program became apparent when consumers began experiencing a reduction in crises and hospitalizations.
 The program grew to include three additional ACT teams, one of which was located in Hillsdale County and another devoted to persons involved in the criminal justice system.
 What started out as a 2-person office, grew to over 35 employees very quickly.

 In 1990, Segue established the Drop-In Center in Jackson as a comfortable social-recreational center for consumers involved in mental health services.
 The consumers enjoyed activities and a place to go that fosters peer interaction, friendships, support and independence.
 The success of this program prompted the development of a sister Drop-In Center in Hillsdale County.
 With great pride, Segue turned over the program to the consumers on October 1, 2001.
 The Drop-In Centers are now consumer owned and operated with their own Board of Directors and their own contract with LifeWays CMH.